d-ronnqvist/d-ronnqvist.github.com/_posts/2014-07-15-thoughts-on-accessibility.md

 ---
 layout: post
-title: "Thoughts on Accessibility"
+title: "Thoughts on iOS Accessibility"
 description: "
-In between the discussion on custom controls versus standard controls and if Apple is doing enough to make iOS fully accessible, I wanted to contribute with my experiences and my thoughts on all of this as a developer in Apple's ecosystem. "
+With discussions on custom controls versus standard controls and if Apple is doing enough to make iOS fully accessible, I wanted to contribute with my experiences and my thoughts on all of this as a developer in Apple's ecosystem. "
 category:
 tags: [Opinions, Accessibility]
 ---

-In between the discussion on custom controls versus [standard controls][standard] and [if Apple is doing enough to make iOS fully accessible][review], I wanted to contribute with my experiences and my thoughts on all of this as a developer in Apple's ecosystem.
+With discussions on custom controls versus [standard controls][standard] and [if Apple is doing enough to make iOS fully accessible][review], I wanted to contribute with my experiences and my thoughts on all of this as a developer in Apple's ecosystem.

 Some resources online will tell you that all you need to do to be accessible is to label all your elements and you will be fine, while others will tell you that it's a lot of work to make an app accessible.
 In reality it's never black and white like that.
 An app isn't either accessible or not.
 There are many ways for an app to be unaccessible to the point where it's completely unusable but there is also a difference between usable, easy to use, and intuitive.
 I'll get back to that last one.